 Kolewa offers help in various ways to a group of about 75 children from Karangasem and Denpasar with hearing problems.
 Among other by research, testing and speech therapy, together with Lumina Hearing Centre, our external hired partner.
 After several years we noticed that a group of 8 children had developed in such a way that they were ready to go to school.
 Because the school was about a 1.5-hour drive away it was rather difficult to realize this.
 We needed to find funds for a bus, school fees, clothing, and stuff, and from 2017 we have found it!
 In 2019, even a larger bus was needed and already 18 children had access to special education.
+In 2023 the group has grown into 21 kids.

 In Indonesia, special education is not as obvious as in the Netherlands.
 Children being deaf or being hard of hearing should go to a special school and that costs a lot of money.
 If there is no money, the children are doubly unlucky.
 No education and not learning to talk and communicate make it almost impossible for these children to find a job later.
 By them hear problems the children are behind.
 By giving them good education, they are going to have a promising future